 Cisco Meraki MX security appliances support the OSPF routing protocol to advertise remote VPN subnets to neighboring layer 3 devices.
 This feature is useful in topologies where a large number of VPN subnets makes configuring static routes impractical.

 This article outlines the prerequisites and configuration necessary for OSPF on the MX platform.

-OSPF is only supported when the MX is in passthrough mode.
-This can be set under Security Appliance > Configure > Addressing & VLANs.
+Note: MX devices in Routed mode only support OSPF on firmware versions 13.4+, with VLANs disabled.
+OSPF is otherwise supported when the MX is in passthrough mode on any available firmware version.
+This can be set under Security & SD-WAN > Configure > Addressing & VLANs.

-Please note that the MX will only advertise Meraki Auto VPN routes with OSPF.
+Note: Please note that the MX will only advertise Meraki Auto VPN routes (including static routes shared into Auto VPN) with OSPF.
 The MX will need static routes configured for any other local subnets.

-To configure OSPF on the MX, navigate to Security Appliance > Configure > Site-to-site VPN > OSPF.
+To configure OSPF on the MX, navigate to Security & SD-WAN > Configure > Site-to-site VPN > OSPF settings.

 Enabling Advertise Remote routes will provide additional configuration options:

 - Router ID: The OSPF Router ID that the MX will use to identify itself to neighbors.